-Title: In Installing fire resisting ductwork systems in the workplace Learning outcomes Assessment criteria The learner will be able to: 4 Select the required quantity and quality of resources for the methods of work to install fire resisting ductwork systems.
-4.1 arner can: Select resources associated with own work in relation to materials, components, tools and equipment.
-4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: prefabricated duct systems, primary duct systems and secondary duct protection systems pre-coated steel ducts, metal faced board, rigid board, and stone wool board/wrap steel angles, channels and rods, cover strip, fixings, adhesive and sealants hand tools portable power tools and equipment.
+Title: Installing fire resisting ductwork systems in the workplace g ductwork systems in the workplace Learning outcomes The learner will be able to: sment criteria arner can: 4 Select the required quantity and quality of resources for the methods of work to install fire resisting ductwork systems.
+4.1 Select resources associated with own work in relation to materials, components, tools and equipment.
+4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - prefabricated duct systems, primary duct systems and secondary duct protection systems - pre-coated steel ducts, metal faced board, rigid board, and stone wool board/wrap - steel angles, channels and rods, cover strip, fixings, adhesive and sealants - hand tools portable power tools and equipment.
 4.3 Describe how to confirm that the resources and materials conform to the specification.
-4.4 Describe how the resources should be used correctly and how problems associated with the resources are reported.
-4.5 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
-4.6 Describe any potential hazards associated with the resources and methods of work.
-4.7 Describe how to measure quantity, length, area and wastage associated with the method and procedure to install fire resisting ductwork systems. to the surro 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. lling fire resi work system - 5.2 Maintain a clean work space.
+Describe how the resources should be used correctly and how problems associated with the resources are reported.
+Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
+Describe any potential hazards associated with the resources and methods of work.
+Describe how to measure quantity, length, area and wastage associated with the method and procedure to install fire resisting ductwork systems. to the work an surrounding ar to the work and surrounding area when Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. installing fire r ductwork syste • 5.2 Maintain a clean work space.
 5.3 Dispose of waste in accordance with current legislation.
-5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
+Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.

-Title: Installing fire r esisting g ductwork systems in the workplace Learning outcomes The learner will be able to: sment criteria arner can: 6 Complete the work within the allocated time when 6.1 Demonstrate completion of the work within the allocated time. lling fire re work syste - 6.2 Describe the purpose of the work programme and explain why timescales and deadlines should be kept in relation to: organisational procedures for reporting circumstances which will affect the work programme.
-7 Comply with the given contract information to installing fire resisting ductwork systems to the 7.1 Demonstrate the following work skills when installing fire resisting ductwork systems: measuring, marking out, fitting, cutting, drilling, finishing, positioning and securing. requ ired specif ication.
+Title: Installing fire resisting ductwork systems in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 6 Complete the work within the allocated time when installing fire resisting 6.1 Demonstrate completion of the work within the allocated time. ductwork • Describe the purpose of the work programme and explain why timescales and deadlines should be kept in relation to: organisational procedures for reporting circumstances which will affect the work programme.
+7 Comply with the given contract information to installing fire resisting ductwork systems to the 7.1 Demonstrate the following work skills when installing fire resisting ductwork systems: measuring, marking out, fitting, cutting, drilling, finishing, positioning and securing. requireus pecification.
 7.2 Use and maintain hand tools, portable power tools and ancillary equipment.
 7.3 Install and/or repair at least one of the following fire resisting ductwork and supporting systems to given working instructions for: kitchen extraction smoke extraction ventilation pressurisation systems car park ductwork.
-7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: identify and follow the installation quality requirements ensure the integrity of the substrate install and repair fire resisting ductwork and supporting systems for kitchen extraction, smoke extraction, ventilation, pressurisation systems, car park ductwork verify that the supporting system components are compliant with overall fire performance of the ducting system install fire resisting cladding to existing ductwork and appropriate supporting systems understand the purpose of the ductwork being installed understand the implications of the generic interfaces between systems types
+7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: identify and follow the installation quality requirements ensure the integrity of the substrate install and repair fire resisting ductwork and supporting systems for kitchen extraction, smoke extraction, ventilation, pressurisation systems, car park ductwork verify that the supporting system components are compliant with overall fire performance of the ducting system install fire resisting cladding to existing ductwork and appropriate supporting systems understand the purpose of the ductwork being installed understand the correct use and methods of installation of inspection hatches understand the implications of the generic interfaces between systems types